simonbrent/Genoverse/docs/configuration.md

 >  - `"off"`    - Do nothing

 #### wheelAction (default `"off"`)
-> The action performed when a wheel spin happens on the genome browser.
+> The action performed when a mouse wheel zoom happens on the genome browser.
 Can be:
 >
 >  - `"zoom"` - Zoom in or out
 >  - `"off"`    - Do nothing